Area chambers urge support of local businesses

 information to our community

 Cape Girardeau Area Chamber of Commerce president John Mehner says coronavirus is having a devastating impact on many area retailers and restaurants.
 Numerous businesses have also temporarily closed their doors to the public including, as of Monday, the Cape Girardeau chamber, Magnet and Visit Cape.
-The Jackson Area Chamber of Commerce office is also closed "for now," according to chamber president Brian Gerau.
+The Jackson Area Chamber of Commerce office is also closed for now, according to chamber president Brian Gerau.

 While many businesses have temporarily closed until at least early April, many of them, especially restaurants and fast food operations, offer delivery, drive-through and curbside pickup options.
 And although it may seem people have little control over COVID-19, Mehner said they are able to control where they spend their dollars.